Kwirtz/novelpy/docs/source/usage.rst

        Wang.get_indicator()

 | Now for text-embedding indicators.
-For Shibayama et al. [2021] :cite:p:`shibayama2021measuring` you won't need co-occurence matrices.
-You need to have the title or abstract (in our case we have both) for articles cited by focal papers and therefore the id of for each paper cited.
-In the sample you can find these information in two different DBs: "Title_abs_sample" and "Citation_net_sample".
-You then embbed the articles using spacy and do a cosine similarity between the embeddings of cited papers for focal papers.
-You can find a pretrain here https://pypi.org/project/scispacy/.
+We do not need co-occurrence matrices for Shibayama et al. [2021] :cite:p:`shibayama2021measuring`.
+We need the title or abstract (in our case, we have both) for articles cited by focal papers and, therefore, the id for each paper cited.
+One can find this information in the sample in two DBs: "Title_abs_sample" and "Citation_net_sample".
+We then embed the articles using spacy and do a cosine similarity between the embeddings of cited papers for focal papers.
+One can find a pre train here https://pypi.org/project/scispacy/.
 We used en_core_sci_lg-0.4.0.
-Change the pretrain_path depending on the one you use
+The pretrain_path can be changed depending on the one needed.

 | Let's start with the embedding: